Governance

 Seek to understand and meet shareholder needs and expectations

 The Group’s shareholder base has been dominated by founding family shareholders in the past.
 This is changing but it still has only limited numbers of Institutions.
-Whilst 50% of our shares are owned by 5 holders there is still a significant shareholder base of private or relatively small holdings.
+Whilst 43% of our shares are owned by 4 holders there is still a significant shareholder base of private or relatively small holdings.
 The market in the shares is relatively illiquid and there can be a wide spread between the bid and offer price, making dealing in the shares challenging.
 Having rejuvenated the Board, the Group is committed to improving liquidity and the nature of the shareholder base to better equip the business with sources of equity funding, supporting its growth plans.
 In recent years the Group has relied upon debt funding to support its capital investments into capacity and capabilities and fund working capital requirements.

 Investor liaison is the responsibility of the Chief Executive and where necessary the Non-Executive Chairman, supported by the Group’s Executive.

 The Group gives regular updates on progress through the year and publishes significant events via the Regulated News Service of the Stock Exchange.
 The Preliminary Announcement is made in late January and the Annual Report is published shortly thereafter.
 The Chairman normally gives an update at the Annual General Meeting in March.
 The Interim Announcement for the first half to 31 March is made, and the Interim Report published, in late June.
-It has become recent practice to give an update on trading early in the first quarter, following the close of the financial year at 30 September.
+It has become recent practice to give an update on trading early in the first quarter, following the close of the financial year on 30 September.
 Copies of all announcements are published on the website, www.lpa-group.com .

 The Group’s Brokers prepare analyses of the Group’s performance and make these available to their clients, normally together with their trading expectations.